School Contact Details

-Our curriculum intent, implementation and impact statement links to our school vision and can be found here.
+Our whole school curriculum intent, implementation and impact statement links to our school vision and can be found here.
 All our individual curriculum information can be found on the individual subject pages on this website as well as photographs and examples of learning throughout the different pages.

 Our Pupil Premium Strategy is detailed on the dedicated page (see link).
 If you need any further information, please contact our Pupil Premium Lead, Mrs Mary Davies.
 Our Pupil Premium Governor is Mrs Mehnaz Rashid.